Simplified Floor Plan vs Technical Floor Plan – Which Works Best for Real Estate Listings?

 Simplified Apartment Plan Example 1

-• The buyer cannot quickly understand how the rooms function in everyday life
+• Buyers can’t quickly visualize how rooms function in daily life.

 Simplified Floor Plan – a Buyer-Friendly Choice